2Kelvin/lemonade-app/README.md

 ## Future Notes

-In this project I learnt to add interactivity to my app through buttons, clickable composers and state.
+In this project I learnt to add interactivity to my app through buttons, clickable composables and state.

 - To create similar data objects define a `data class <objectName>`.
 Then use it to initialize the new objects
 - import custom fonts in a simple way like so: (upload the fonts in res/fonts folder and rename into all font names to small letters without any special characters)